aletive99/orangescreenshots/data/prompts/new-widget-prompt.md

-I will now give you give you a list of possible widgets that might be missing or might come next by using the same format that was used before for the "Widget descriptions".
-Tell what are the three widgets out of the possible ones I provided that make the most sense to be added to the workflow and why.
+I will now give you a list of possible widgets that might come next by using the same format that was used before for the "Widget descriptions".
+Tell what are the three widgets out of the possible ones I provided that make the most sense to be added next to the workflow and why.

-Your output should be of the type:
-"POSSIBLE WIDGET1: WHY1
+Your output should be of the type: "POSSIBLE WIDGET1: WHY1

 POSSIBLE WIDGET2: WHY2